alicenet/alicenet/docs/LOCAL_NETWORK.md

 ./scripts/main.sh hardhat
 ```

-The above command will start a [hardhat node](https://hardhat.org/hardhat-network/docs/overview) locally, listening at `http://127.0.0.1:8545`
+The above command will start a [hardhat node instance](https://hardhat.org/hardhat-network/docs/overview) locally, listening at `http://127.0.0.1:8545`

 ## Deploying the AliceNet Ethereum smart contracts locally

-In order to deploy the AliceNet smart contract on your local ethereum node, open now another terminal and run the command bellow.
+In order to deploy the AliceNet smart contracts on your local ethereum network, just execute the following command in a new terminal:

 ```shell
 ./scripts/main.sh deploy
 ```

-The command will also register validators created by the `init` command and setup some AliceNet configurations in the smart contracts.
+The command above will also register the validators created by the [init](#setup-test-environment) command and setup some AliceNet configurations in the smart contracts.
 After the command is executed, you should see something like this on your terminal:

 ```shell
 Deployed: AliceNetFactory, at address: 0x0b1F9c2b7bED6Db83295c7B5158E3806d67eC5bc